ericmckevitt/Uniform-Cost-Route-Finder/README.md

 * Graphical visualization of city paths.
 * Two operational modes:
     1. Standard mode, which utilizes a force-directed layout for node positioning, providing a visually balanced graph based on the network's structure.
     2. Geography mode using real-world city coordinates via `geopy`.

+## Prerequisites

+* Python 3.9.13 or higher
+* Libraries: `matplotlib`, `networkx`, `numpy`, `heapq`
+* For geography mode: `geopy` library

+## Installation

+1. Clone the repository.
+2. Install the required libraries:
+`pip install matplotlib networkx numpy heapq`
+3. For geography mode:
+`pip install geopy`

+## Usage
+Navigate to the project directory and run the following command in the terminal: